Visit the Campbell Scientific Forum to submit your question to users around the world.

 How can the datalogger build a text string and send it out the RS-232 port?

 Sending a serial string out one of the datalogger COM ports requires at least two instructions.
-Generally, the SerialOpen() instruction is used to set up the communication port, such as 115.2k, N, 8, 1.
+Generally, the SerialOpen() instruction is used to set the characteristics of the communication port, such as baud rate and error detection (e.g., 115.2k, N, 8, 1).
 The instructions SerialOut() or SerialOutBlock() can be used to transmit a specified string.
 See the CRBasic Editor Help for examples of programs using each of these instructions.

 What is the .tdf file?